anla-124/pdf-searcher/README.md

 - Embeddings are generated and indexed in Pinecone

 ### 4. Similarity Search
-- Click "Find Similar Documents" on any completed document
+- Click "Search Similar Documents" on any completed document
 - Use filters to refine search results:
   - Investor type
   - Document type